 As shown in the right panel of \autoref{fig:non_loglinear_scatter}, the relative difference in the slope, $R_{\Delta k}$, is smaller than zero in all bands, with the overall largest slope differences observed in the dust band.
 This result indicates that, when deviations occur, the slope above the turning point is consistently flatter.
 This result aligns with the negative values of $\Delta_{\rm KS}$ and suggests that the physical mechanism driving the deviation likely suppresses CO(2-1) emission and/or enhances PAH and dust emission.

 The combination of $q_0$ and $R_{\Delta k}$, expressed as $R_{\Delta k}(1 - q_0)$, provides a more comprehensive description of the deviation.
-Specifically, $1 - q_0$ represents the fraction of data points above the turning point, i.e. those that cannot be described by the single log-linear relation, while $R_{\Delta k}$ quantifies the degree of deviation for these data points. \autoref{fig:dk_vs_q0} displays our galaxies on the plane of $R_{\Delta k}$ versus $1-q_0$, with points of different colors for the three MIR bands.
+Specifically, $1 - q_0$ represents the fraction of data points above the turning point, i.e. those that cannot be described by the single log-log linear relation, while $R_{\Delta k}$ quantifies the degree of deviation for these data points. \autoref{fig:dk_vs_q0} displays our galaxies on the plane of $R_{\Delta k}$ versus $1-q_0$, with points of different colors for the three MIR bands.
 The black lines represent constant values of $R_{\Delta k}(1 - q_0)$ as indicated.
 As can be seen, the two PAH bands ($\blueband$ and $\greenband$) exhibit similar distributions on this diagram, with larger dynamical ranges in both $1 - q_0$ and $R_{\Delta k}$, along with lower absolute values of $R_{\Delta k}(1 - q_0)$, when compared to the dust band ($\redband$).